jtl-transit/rove/docs/source/index.rst

 .. note::

    The current implementation of ROVE provides stable support for static GTFS data only.
+Although ROVE has the capability to support AVL data, we cannot guarantee that your data will work perfectly in ROVE, due to the lack of standardization for AVL data.
 Users wishing to display observed metrics calculated with AVL data may do so at your own discretion.
+More information will be provided in the future on advanced topics such as working with AVL data, adding customized metric calculations, editing configuration files, etc.

 Contents
 --------